custyblak/Phishing-Mail-Analyses/README.md

   <br />
 Let's analyze the embedded link.

-As seen above, using Phishtool shows any embedded link and that's one way to get URLs embedded in a mail.
-However, the other way is checking the raw format of the email.
-But in this sample, the body of the mail is encoded in base64 as shown below and **CyberChef** can be used to decode and unveil the concealed URL.
+As seen above, Phishtool shows any link on the body of the mail and that's one way to get URLs embedded in a mail.
+However, the other way is by checking the raw HTML of the email.
+But in this sample, the body of the mail is encoded in base64 as shown below and **CyberChef** will be used to decode and unveil the concealed URL.

 <p align="center">
 <img src="https://imgur.com/8CXliYI.png" height="100%" width="80%">
 <br />

-The recommended approach involves inputting the raw HTML, encompassing both the email header and body.
-Apply the "Extract URLs" recipe to retrieve the embedded URLs.
-For this sample, given that the header wasn't encoded, we are focusing solely on the body by excluding the mail header.
+The recommended approach involves copying and pasting the raw HTML that encompasses both the email header and body into the input section of cyberchef, apply the "Extract URLs" recipe to retrieve the embedded URLs.
+But for this sample, given that the header wasn't encoded, we are focusing solely on the body by excluding the mail header.
+Just copy and paste the encoded body of the mail, employing a sequence of recipes, namely "From Base64," "Regular expression (with URL built-in regex) selected," and "Extract URLs," the obscured URL is exposed.

-Employing a sequence of recipes, namely "From Base64," "Regular expression (with URL built-in regex) selected," and "Extract URLs," the obscured URL was exposed.
-The revealed URL has been defanged for safety measures, appearing as hxxps[://]click[.]pstmrk[.]it/3s/sweedbuy[.]com%2Fblog%2F/ahc/k_CuAQ/AQ/44a54f89-410d-4729-b21c-32c30d6eb945/1/qOoKiS9V1s?/23687658rodrigofp.
+**NB:** The revealed URL has been defanged for safety measures, appearing as hxxps[://]click[.]pstmrk[.]it/3s/sweedbuy[.]com%2Fblog%2F/ahc/k_CuAQ/AQ/44a54f89-410d-4729-b21c-32c30d6eb945/1/qOoKiS9V1s?/23687658rodrigofp.

 <p align="center">
 <img src="https://imgur.com/89e0qvi.png" height="100%" width="80%">
 <br />

-Scan and analyze the suspicious URL in **URLScan.io** by
+Scan and analyze the suspicious URL in [**URLScan.io**](https://urlscan.io/) by

 In conclusion, the sender tried to impersonate **Microsoft** to de